-When you practice and learn a qigong exercise movement, there are both external movements and internal movements.
-These internal movements or flows in China are called neigong or "internal power".
+When you practice and learn a qigong exercise movement there are both external movements and internal movements.
+These internal movements, or flows, in China are called neigong, or ‘internal power’.
 These internal neigong movements make qigong a superior health and wellness practice.

 The effectiveness of qigong has been proven in China by its beneﬁcial impact on the health of millions of people over thousands of years.
 Developing the life force, or chi, is the focus of Taoism, China’s original religion/philosophy.
-The Taoists are the same people who brought acupuncture, Chinese herbal medicine, bone setting, and the yin/yang concept to the world.
+The Taoists are the same people who brought acupuncture, Chinese herbal medicine, bone-setting, and the yin/yang concept to the world.

 For most people, the ﬁrst and foremost beneﬁt of qigong lies in the relief or prevention of chronic health problems.
-The range of maladies that have been helped by qigong in China include cancer, internal organ ailments, poor circulation, nerve pain, back and joint problems and general physical disease.
+The range of maladies that have been helped by qigong in China include: cancer, internal organ ailments, poor circulation, nerve pain, back and joint problems, and general physical disease.

-Many physical problems are at least partially due to, or aggravated by, mental or emotional stress, so the importance of the inner tranquility developed through chi gung cannot be overestimated.
-The practice of qigong helps manage the stress, anger, depres¬sion, morbid thoughts, and general confusion that prey on your mind when your chi is not regulated and balanced.
+Many physical problems are at least partially due to, or aggravated by, mental or emotional stress, so the importance of the inner tranquility developed through qigong cannot be overestimated.
+The practice of qigong helps manage the stress, anger, depression, morbid thoughts, and general confusion that prey on your mind when your chi is not regulated and balanced.

 Qigong is also useful on the spiritual level.
 The ultimate aim of all inner Taoist practices is the alchemical transformation of the body, mind, and spirit, leading to union with the Tao.
 Feeling the energy of your body makes it possible for you to understand the energy of your thoughts and emotions, and this leads to comprehending the energy of the spirit.
-From here it is possible to fully understand the energy of meditation or emptiness, and through emptiness it is possible to become one with the Tao.
+From here, it is possible to fully understand the energy of meditation or emptiness, and through emptiness it is possible to become one with the Tao.

 According to Taoism, every human being contains “the three treasures”—jing (sperm/ovary energy, or the essence of the physical body), chi (energy, including the thoughts and emotions), and shen (spirit or spiritual power).
 Wu (emptiness) gives birth to and integrates the three treasures.

 The Taoists use the all-pervasive life energy as the basis of spiritual investigation.
-The ultimate goal, becoming one with the Tao, has been called many things, such as "enlightenment," "meeting with the Father in Heaven," "reaching Nirvana," and "ultimate understanding."
+The ultimate goal, becoming one with the Tao, has been called many things, such as ‘enlightenment’, ‘meeting with the Father in Heaven’, ‘reaching Nirvana’, and ‘ultimate understanding’.
 Taoists feel that it is best for one to begin with the energy of the body, then progress through emotions and thoughts to spiritual power, before going for the ultimate.

 Popular opinion has it that once you have reached a state of emptiness, you stay there, but this idea is false.
 You merely become increasingly familiar with this state and learn how to spend more and more time there.
 As long as you live in a physical body, physical needs continue to exert demands, and dwelling completely in emptiness is not possible.
-Taoism has developed advanced techniques to work with the energy of wu.
+Taoism has developed advanced techniques to work with the energy of Wu.

 Qigong can be practiced by individuals who only want to become physically healthy and do not care about psychological or spiritual matters.
-For generations, qigong has been used by martial artists, many of whom remained unconcerned with spiritual devel¬opment.
+For generations, qigong has been used by martial artists, many of whom remained unconcerned with spiritual development.
 Nonetheless, all Taoist spiritual practice begins with qigong practice, no matter what level of attainment one wishes to ﬁnally achieve.